PedroHSLeal/pomodoro-opentui/README.md

 Behavior notes:

 - Only bare filenames are accepted (`notes.md`, not `sub/notes.md`).
-- If the draft does not exist, the command exits silently.
+- If the draft does not exist, the command returns an error.
 - If a file with the same name already exists in the current directory, it is overwritten.
-- When `--out-file` is used, the timer is not started.

 ## Compact Mode